nossie531/test_panic/README.md

 attribute is provided in the Rust standard, but it is not so useful, hence we created this crate.

-## Examples
+## Example 1

-Example with this crate.
+Example with always panic.

 ```rust
 use test_panic::prelude::*;